Leigh-Anne Pinnock Takes Part In Black Lives Matter Protest: ‘A Moment Of Unity I Will Never Forget’

 https://www.instagram.com/p/CBL5NOhHHkl/

 She didn’t add a geotag with her upload.
-However, due to the ongoing coronavirus pandemic, Pinnock has been spending her time in the United Kingdom.
+However, due to the ongoing coronavirus pandemic, Pinnock has recently been spending time in the United Kingdom.

 In the span of 16 hours, her post racked up more than 353,000 likes and over 2,700 comments, proving to be very popular with her 5.6 million followers.